jslaybaugh/MvcCustomizedBasicAuthentication/README.md

 License
 =======

 This code is dual-licensed under the BSD and MIT Licenses.
-See `Licenses` for more information.
+See `License` for more information.